 You can also buy a T-Casual at ticket machines at RENFE (Spanish national rail service) rail stations (these machines are coloured grey) and at FGC (Catalan national rail service) rail stations these machines are coloured orange.

 You can also buy your T-Casual ticket online.
 However, to do so you'll first have to register with JoTMBé, a loyalty scheme which offers points and prizes for purchasing tickets online via the TMB app.
 If interested you can read more detail HERE and HERE.

 There are also a few ticket machines near bus stops on Avinguda Diagonal, however, these machines only accept credit/debit cards, and are so few and far between, and so often out of service, that they are not worth your time looking for.

 Apologies for the quality of the images — will try and replace them at some point in the future.

 BUY WITH CASH

-Insert coins in the vertical slot above the screen, or insert a note (bill) up to the value of 20€ in the horizontal slot to the right of the screen, or if buying more than two T-10s, multiple notes/bills.
-(Please note: As at writing most machines do not accept 50€ notes/bills).
+Insert coins in the vertical slot above the screen, or insert a note (bill) up to the value of 20€ in the horizontal slot to the right of the screen, or if buying more than two T-Casual tickets, multiple notes/bills.
+(Please note: As at writing many machines do not accept 50€ notes/bills).

 The most frequent cause of first-time users' frustration is incorrectly inserting notes/bills.